rust-lang/book/src/ch17-02-concurrency-with-async.md

 We start by using `trpl::channel`, an async version of the multiple-producer, single-consumer channel API we used with threads back in Chapter 16.
-The async version of the API is only a little different: we have a mutable receiver `rx`.
-With the channel in place, we can send messages from the sender to the receiver.
-Again, the API is just a little different from the threaded version.
-Instead of spawning a separate thread, we await the `rx.recv()` call.
+The async version of the API is only a little different from the thread-based version: it uses a mutable rather than an immutable receiver `rx`, and its `recv` method produces a future we need to await rather than producing the value directly.
+Now we can send messages from the sender to the receiver.
+Notice that we do not have to spawn a separate thread or even a task; we merely need to await the `rx.recv()` call.

 The synchronous `Receiver::recv()` method in `std::mpsc::channel` blocks until it receives a message.
 The `trpl::Receiver::recv()` method does not, because it is async.
-Instead of blocking, it will return `Poll::Pending` until a message is received or the send side of the channel closes.
+Instead of blocking, it hands control back to the runtime until either a message is received or the send side of the channel closes.
 By contrast, we do not await the `send` call, because it does not block.
 It does not need to, because the channel we are sending it into is unbounded.

-> Note: Since this is all wrapped in a `trpl::run`, this would effectively block
+> Note: Because all of this async code runs in an async block in a `trpl::run`
+> call, everything within it can avoid blocking.
+However, the code *outside* it
-> anything happening outside that.
-That is the whole point of `block_on`, in
+> will block on the `run` function returning.
+That is the whole point of the
-> fact: to allow you to *choose* where to block on some set of async code to
+> `trpl::run` function: it lets you *choose* where to block on some set of async
-> transition between sync and async code.
-However, *within* this block, the
+> code, and thus where to transition between sync and async code.
+In most async
-> `.await` does not block further operations—as we will see!
+> runtimes, `run` is actually named `block_on` for exactly this reason.

 It is hard to see the effect of async in Listing 17-8, though, since the message will arrive right away!
 Let’s go ahead and send a whole series of messages, and